The Quireboys: 1985–1989: Formation

 Vocalist Jonathan Gray (commonly referred to as just 'Spike') moved from Newcastle upon Tyne to London when he was 17 years old and met guitarist Guy Bailey in a bar.

-By the mid-1980s, the two decided to form a rock and roll band, the name chosen for the group was originally 'the Choirboys' taken from the 1977 movie of the same name, but they soon changed it to the Queerboys.
+By the mid-1980s, the two decided to form a rock and roll band, the name chosen for the group was originally 'the Choirboys' taken from the 1977 movie of the same name, before renaming themselves to the Queerboys, which was based on a taunting remark from another regular at a bar the pair frequented.

 The Queerboys started to build up a following, playing at the Marquee Club.
-The band's drummer Paul Hornby soon left to join Dogs D'Amour, which contained future friends of the Quireboys, he was replaced by Nick Connell (known as Cozy).
+The band's drummer Paul Hornby soon left to join Dogs D'Amour, who would soon become friends and associates of the Quireboys, and was replaced by Nick "Cozy" Connell.

 On 28 March 1986, the Queerboys appeared with Bernie Torme and the Moho Pack at what was Klub Foot at the Clarendon Hotel, Hammersmith.
 In May of that year, they played support dates on a Cherry Bombz tour.

 By 1987, the band's controversial name was starting to hinder them, it caused some of the gigs on their tour with Andy McCoy's band to be cancelled.
 They were also booked to play Reading Festival, on the understanding that they would change their name.
 Thus they changed it to the Quireboys and have kept the name ever since.